 Each month, NBCUniversal reaches over 100 million consumers via our 40 on-air, online and mobile platforms.
 With a portfolio that includes iconic mainstays like the TODAY show, Nightly News with Brian Williams, NBC Sports and newer brands like Oxygen and iVillage, environmental programming takes on many shades of green throughout the year.
-Twice annually—November’s Green Week and April’s Earth Week—NBCUniversal dedicates a week of programming across all its brands to inform and educate audiences about environmental topics.
+Annually—during April’s Earth Week—NBCUniversal dedicates a week of programming across all its brands to inform and educate audiences about environmental topics.
 Read on for some fun and interesting ways our brands are promoting environmental awareness:

 • The TODAY show kicked off Earth Week with green segments throughout the week including an eco-chic fashion show, sustainable beauty products, green entertaining, eco gear and gadgets and a look at the garbage and recycling process in major cities.
 “TODAY” also constructed a “living wall” on the Plaza, which is an edible garden consisting of plants and flowers used in urban areas to promote healthy eating.

 • MSNBC’s “Morning Joe” featured an interview with Mark Tercek, leading environmental expert and President and CEO, Nature Conservancy in addition to green segments on “The Daily Rundown” and “Now with Alex Wagner.”